StuartMacKay/checklisting/README.rst

 Scraping
 --------
-The arguments passed to the scrapers on the command line specify value such as which region to download observations from and login details for crawlers that need an account to access the data::
+The arguments passed to the scrapers on the command line specify value such as which region to download observations from and login details for scrapers that need an account to access the data::

     scrapy crawl ebird -a region=PT-11